Mengding Maofeng (Feather Peak)

 - Harvest Time

-These lines of poetry suggest that in their time the best tea was considered to be that which was picked on top of Mt.
-Meng Ding and the best water was that which came from the Yangtze (or Wade-Giles Romanization: Yang Zi) River.
-It’s evident in this that the tea connoisseurs of antiquity were already insisting that good tea should also be paired with good water.
+These lines of poetry suggest that in their time, tea was picked on top of Mt.
+Mengding was considered to be the best, and the best water was that which came from the Yangzi (Yangtze in the Wade-Giles Romanization) River.
+It’s evident in this passage that the tea connoisseurs of antiquity were already insisting that good tea should also be paired with good water.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.